Shakespeare Project –

-This half term, we will be reading (and writing our own versions of) ‘Wishing Tales’ set in space.
-We will also be planning and writing explanation texts about our Solar System.
+This half term, we will be reading (and writing our own versions of) Character Flaw Stories and Warning Tales.

-The text that we will be focusing on is: Moustronaut by Mark Kelly.
+The texts that we will be focusing on are:

-Here is a list of other KS2 stories with a science fiction (Space) theme! https://www.booksfortopics.com/space-ks2
+Here is a link to other KS2 stories and books with a Mayan theme! – https://www.booksfortopics.com/maya

 To see the Weekly Timetable and Long Term Plan for Year 5 learning, please click the links below 🙂